yemilen/MKebede/README.md

 # Milen G Kebede's Portfolio

 Welcome to my personal portfolio on GitHub!
-Here you will find information about my research thus far, my research interests and projects showcasing my skills in privacy engineering.
+Here you will find information about my research, my research interests and projects showcasing my skills in privacy engineering.
 Feel free to browse through and explore my work.

-## About Me

-I am a Ph.D candidate at the university of Amsterdam and also working as a senior research assistant in the Information Systems track in the Informatics institute.

 Thank you for visiting my portfolio!